Pseudoexpertise/Math-Odyssey-II/README.md

 ## How to participate?

 Any student that has not completed school yet can participate.
-For that you need to make a valid submission as described [here](https://github.com/Pseudoexpertise/Math-Odyssee-II/blob/main/standards/rules.md#correct-submission).
+For that, you need to make a valid submission as described [here](https://github.com/Pseudoexpertise/Math-Odyssee-II/blob/main/standards/rules.md#correct-submission).

 ## Further Information